Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 - You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

-- I offer several sample schedules and actual student examples schedules, along with in-depth guidance, in Passer’s Playbook 2.0
+- I offer several sample schedules, example study plans I developed for clients, and actual student examples schedules, along with in-depth guidance, in Passer’s Playbook 2.0

 Conclusion: Is studying for the bar exam early worth it?